-Twickenham's Eel Pie Island is an enclave of west London enveloped in musical legend, artistic curios galore — and a good deal of secrecy.
+Twickenham's Eel Pie Island is an enclave of west London enveloped in musical legend, artistic curios galore — and a healthy dose of secrecy.

 Though you can cross the footbridge onto the piscatorially-monikered island anytime you like, you'll only get a tantalising whiff of the creative minds buzzing inside (think shrubbery-ensconced huts festooned with headless mannequins, skeletons in cages and other forms of screwball sculpture).

-But for two weekends this summer, you can gain access to Eel Pie Island's inner sanctum, thanks to its Open Studios series.
+But for two weekends this July, you can gain access to Eel Pie Island's inner sanctum, thanks to its Open Studios series.

-And of course, if any particular treasure ruffles your truffles, you can take it back to the mainland with you.
-Refreshments are available (we once had a Pimm's here surrounded by some VERY interesting sculptures).
+And of course, if any particular treasure ruffles your truffles, you can take it back ashore without having to go through customs.
+Refreshments are also available (we once had a Pimm's here surrounded by some VERY interesting sculptures), so all in all it makes for a grand couple of hours away from the shackles of mainland life.

-It's free to access to Eel Pie Island for the open days, but you need to book tickets (keep an eye on this page, where details will appear in May).
-These get you a two-hour time slot on the island.
+It's free to access Eel Pie Island for the open days, but you MUST book a two-hour time slot.
+DON'T just show up, or you won't get onto the island!

 While you're in Twickenham, we recommend a trip to Eel Pie Island Museum, which details the island's rock n' roll roots — including The Who, the Stones and Pink Floyd — as well as famous residents, including the late Trevor Baylis, inventor of the wind-up radio.
 The museum's on the Twickenham mainland, and you can visit any time of year, Thursday-Sunday.